pjohansson/strata/README.md

       Tools for reading and analysing files of flow data.

     Options:
+      --version
       --help     Show this message and exit.

     Commands:
       average       Sample average data files.
-      convert    Convert data files to another format. spreading  Find the spreading radius per time for a droplet.
+      contact_line  Analyse data around the contact line. convert       Convert data files to another format. interface     Work with interface data of droplets. spreading     View or collect spreading data of droplets. view          Visualise the data of binned map files.

 ## Planned features